This page provides explanations of the core concepts and terminology for the OMG Network.

 Also known as PoS.
 A blockchain consensus algorithm.

 Also known as P2P, a system in which peers (computers) connect, share resources, or transact with each other, without the need for a central server.

 Also known as PoW.
 A blockchain consensus algorithm, invented by Satoshi Nakamoto.

-Plasma is the scaling solution of OmiseGO.
+Plasma is the scaling solution of OMG Network.
 It is a framework for incentivized and enforced execution of smart contracts.

 Plasma block verifier